S-Stephen/sails-hook-passport-cued/README.md

 1. config/local.js
 1. config/env/*.js
 1. config/!(local)*.js

+*Note* as an extra precaution if you wish to use the local strategy - for testing purposes only (passwords are not hashed) then you must also set *passport.strategy.allowLocal = true*;

 The config in [config/passport.js](./config/passport.js) is loaded and can be overriden in an app/local file eg